Beyond eBay and Etsy: 12 Online Flea Markets You’ve Never Heard Of

 Cons

-Although Bonanza seeks to be the best eBay alternative, it doesn’t offer bidding or bartering options.
+Although Bonanza seeks to be the best eBay alternative, it doesn’t offer bidding or bartering options, unless the seller explicitly indicates that they are allowed.

-There’s even a “Vintage” section under fashion so you can easily shop for those precious duds from another era.
+There’s even a “Vintage” section under fashion so you can easily shop for a previous era’s duds that could now be treasures

 A woman smiles as she scrolls on the internet using her laptop.
 She's wearing a yellow sweater and holding a yellow coffee mug.